 Grüne Soße (Green Sauce)

 A specialty from Hessia, frequently found during a Polterabend or Paube.
 (Paube is a milder version of the Polterabend, basically a pre-wedding grill evening hosted by the father of the bride).
 The green sauce is full of herbs and a perfect complement to grilled meat.
-(See our recipes from the State of Hesse.)
+(See our recipe for Green Sauce)

 Grööner Hein (Pears, Beans and Bacon)